wConnor/TypingTutor/README.md

 Typing Tutor requires the JFreeChart library to compile.
 Available at github.com/jfree/jfreechart.
 This is necessary for the WPM graph available under the statistics section.

-In order to compile the program, do as follows:
+In order to compile the program (assuming JFreeChart libraries are under $CLASSPATH), do as follows:
 ```
 $ git clone https://github.com/wConnor/TypingTutor.git
 $ cd TypingTutor
-$ javac *.java
+$ javac -cp $CLASSPATH *.java
 ```

 To finally run the program, use: